Nancyxw/AI_Final_Project/README.md

 #Phase 0

-Define the digital event: MicrosoftAI
+Define the digital event: Magic Leap

 Definition of the problem and comments of the script --> we need this one!!